catalandres/PhiladelphiaMuseumOfArt/readme.md

 * The folder `results` contains the dataset in CSV format, broken down in chunks of 10K records for manageability.
 * The folders `artists` and `works` contain the intermediate files corresponding to artists and works, respectively.

+### To Do

+* Wrap the Python files within an environment so that package dependencies get sorted out.